 “Crucially, the nature of the music experience was significantly predictive of reductions in depression one week after psilocybin, whereas general drug intensity was not”, the study says.

-However, your ‘House Party 2013’ playlist or Spotify’s ‘Aussie BBQ’ won’t quite do the job.
+However, your ‘House Party 2013’ playlist or Spotify’s ‘Aussie BBQ’ won’t quite do the job when it comes to good music to listen to when high apparently, and neither will songs about psychedelics simply for the sake of it.
 The design of the playlist needs to match the phases in psychedelic therapy sessions, where each phase is associated with a distinguishable set of psychological needs the music can serve; pre-onset, ascent, peak, and descent (also called re-entry or return).

 In the early ’70s, Helen Bonny and Walter Pahnke developed a template for how music is selected and structured for most subsequent research studies involving psychedelics, with adjustments in the length of the phases depending on the substance being used.
 These guidelines continue to inspire modern clinical playlists.